markc/markup/README.md

 -----------------------------

-[pages.github.com] describes how to set up a Github managed website for both users and projects, here we will focus on how to set up a project site using this project as an example.
-In this case our web files are already managed in the master branch so we just want a gh-pages branch to mirror the master branch so we don't have to continually merge our changes from the master branch to the gh-pages branch.
+[pages.github.com] describes how to set up a Github managed website for both users and projects.
+Here we will focus on how to set up a **project site** using this project as a guiding example where the master branch contains only files intended for the gh-pages website.
+In this case our web files are already managed in the master branch so we just want a gh-pages branch to mirror the master branch in a way that we don't have to manually merge our changes from the master branch to the gh-pages branch.

     USERNAME=#your Github user name
     PROJECT=#your Github project name